scsich/phagescan/doc/topics/installation/salt/production.rst

 This document describes how to use Salt and the states in salt-masterless/salt to build VMs for your production environment.

-In order to use Salt to build production VMs, you need to first build a Salt Master.
-These instructions will have you first build a Salt Master VM, and then we will use the Salt Master to automatically build Production Scan Worker VMs.
+These instructions will have you first build a  `Salt`_ Master, and then use the Salt Master to automatically build Production Scan Worker VMs.

-To build Productions VMs, you need a `Salt`_ Master.
 You can build a Salt Master Manually or with Vagrant.
 The following instructions walk you through both options.